Russian draughts

-Russian draughts (also known as Shashki or Russian shashki) is a variant of draughts (checkers) played in Russia and some parts of the former USSR, as well as parts of Eastern Europe and Israel.
+Russian draughts (also known as Shashki or Russian shashki) is a variant of draughts (checkers) played in Russia and most parts of the former USSR, as well as parts of Eastern Europe and Israel.

 Rules

 As in all draughts variants, Russian draughts is played by two people, on opposite sides of a playing board, alternating moves.
 One player has dark pieces, and the other has light pieces.
 Pieces move diagonally and pieces of the opponent are captured by jumping over them.

 The rules of this variant of draughts are: